Stop motion: 21st century

-Variations of stop motion
+Variants

-Stereoscopic stop-
+Stereoscopic

 Stop motion has very rarely been shot in stereoscopic 3D throughout film history.
 The first 3D stop motion short was In Tune With Tomorrow (also known as Motor Rhythm), made in 1939 by John Norling.
 The second stereoscopic stop motion release was The Adventures of Sam Space in 1955 by Paul Sprunck.
 The third and latest stop motion short in stereo 3D was The Incredible Invasion of the 20,000 Giant Robots from Outer Space in 2000 by Elmer Kaan and Alexander Lentjes.
 This is also the first ever 3D stereoscopic stop motion and CGI short in the history of film.
 The first all stop-motion 3D feature is Coraline (2009), based on Neil Gaiman's best-selling novel and directed by Henry Selick.
-Another recent example is the Nintendo 3DS video software which comes with the option for Stop-Motion videos.
-This has been released December 8, 2011 as a 3DS system update.
+Another recent example is the Nintendo 3DS video software which came with the option for Stop-Motion videos.
+This was released December 8, 2011 as a 3DS system update.
 Also, the film ParaNorman is in 3D stop motion.